Learning to Love the Performing Arts

 Orchestral Strings Instructor

 Performance WorX welcomes WILLIAM VALENCIA as Instructor in ORCHESTRAL STRINGS.
 William Valencia is a native of Ecuador, having been active in school, community, college, and professional performing and teaching the Double Bass.
 He is joining the Music WorX faculty as Orchestral Strings instructor.
 Mr. Valencia comes to us with over 11 years of experience in orchestral, solo performing and teaching.
 He has served as a Double Bass performer with Philharmonic of Ecuador, Meridian Symphony Orchestra, The University of Southern Mississippi Orchestra and Wind Ensemble.
 Throughout his career, Mr. Valencia has performed on the Double Bass with orchestras and independent groups in the United States, Ecuador, Argentina, and Brazil.
 He has served on the stage staff of Festival South in Hattiesburg and in Summer 2015 and 2016.
-He will serve as Director of Festival Musica Guaranda in Ecuador, leading the Festival, conducting master classes and improvisation workshops.
+He serves as Director of Festival Musica Guaranda in Ecuador, leading the Festival, conducting master classes and improvisation workshops.
 He is a candidate for the Bachelor of Arts degree in Music Education at The University of Southern Mississippi.
 Mr. Valencia’s students can look forward to excellent strings instruction emphasizing technical skills, rhythmic understanding, and quality musical experiences, covering many of the National Standards for Music Education..
 Call Performance WorX at 601.336.5313 or go to Classes & Registration to set up lessons with William Valencia today!

 DANCE INSTRUCTION AT